optimizedlearning/brachy/README.md

 ```
 Note that it is strongly advised NOT to change the `"apply"` or `"aux"` values of the input `S` inside these apply functions as this will cause
 very weird behavior when jitting.
 Instead, these values are meant to be edited as part of an overall surgery on the model architecture.
 Several helper
 functions provided by Hax (e.g. `bind_module`) explicitly enforce this behavior if they are used.
+In fact, the return value from
+an  apply function need not even have the  keys `"apply"` and `"aux"`.